Skip to content

 4

 Strong’s #430, elohim.
 Gods, mighty-ones, exceeding-ones, very great ones.
 Rabbis and scholars have debated for centuries over what exactly this word means.
 And for good reason.
-They didn't have the ear to hear.
+They didn't want to hear what is clearly the simplest and most unadulterated meaning.

-Elohim, אלהִים, is concretely the plural form of eloah, אלה / אלוֹה (#433) which has the feminine suffix ה- attached.
+Elohim, אלהים, is concretely the plural form of eloah, אלה / אלוֹה (#433) which has the feminine suffix ה- attached.
 Scholars have treated eloah as a masculine noun and called it "prolonged" or "emphatic".
-Found only in the Hebrew poetry and later prophets.
-Bias has dictated that there could be no such word "goddess" in the Hebrew.
+It is found only in the Hebrew poetry and later prophets.
+Certain biases have dictated that there could be no such word "goddess" in the Hebrew.
 This word however is far easier to interpret as such.
-Gesenius interpreted the unique לאלֹהוֹ in Habakkuk 1:11 as "to his own god", but this looks as if eloah is planted in the middle of "to himself".
-The masculine form of "god" is אל el.
+Gesenius, the 19th century Hebrew Grammarian who is considered a master of Hebrew, interpreted the unique word לאלהו "le-eloho" in Habakkuk 1:11 as "to his own god", but the problem is with this interpretation is the fact that הו is not a possessive suffix for nouns.
+It is however a direct object suffix for verbs.
+Instead, this looks as if eloah is planted in the middle of "to" and "himself".
+The preposition ל "to" and the proper noun suffix וֹ "of him."
+This can be translated "to the goddess of himself" —no grammatical rules broken.

 el → eloah → elohim

-We can see that God begets God.
-Or rather, God begets God through God.
-Or is God incapable of this?
-Of course not.
-Is it not the gospel, the Father, Son, and Holy Spirit?
-The professionals never liked the feminine noun, or feminine aspect, or feminine verbiage, or feminine narrative witness around the Holy Spirit.
+The professionals never seemed to appreciate the feminine noun, or feminine aspect, or feminine verbiage, or feminine narrative witness existing around the Holy Spirit.
 Some have embraced some form of the Holy Spirit as feminine like a mother.
-It was there in some Catholic circles, but still they were blind.
-Because for many scholars and theologians the Holy Spirit is God and that means masculine only.
-Even though the Trinity was confessed, the false doctrine of "only one god" prevailed.
+It was present in some Catholic circles, but they were still unable to see it.
+Because for many scholars and theologians the Holy Spirit is God and that means incontrovertibilis, irrefutabilis, inexpugnabilis, certus, definitus masculine only.
+Even though a triune nature was recognized, the false doctrine of "only one god forever" prevailed.
 No such terminology exists in the texts.
 The true doctrine, as it is written is "GOD IS ONE".
+A plurality that equals one.
+It is in this that we understand the reason for the subject verb disagreement.

-And if Eve, the Mother of Life, be taken from the side of God in Christ, then she herself is of the same nature.
+And if Eve, the Mother of Life, be taken from the side of God in the Christ, then she herself is of the same nature.
 God builds God.
 And the offspring is also of the same nature, God.
-Who is the firstborn of this mega profound paradox?
-Jesus, "He is Salvation."
-And yet still at the end of the day, God is one.
+Yet at the end of the day, God is still one.

 ויאמר אלהים אל משה אהיה אשר אהיה